A labeled diagram showing how rip currents form and how to escape safely, with arrows indicating the current flow and swim directions.

 What Is a Rip Current?

-A rip current is a fast-moving, narrow channel of water that flows directly away from the shore — usually through a break in the sandbar or alongside structures like piers and jetties.
+A rip current is a fast-moving, narrow channel of water that flows directly away from the shore, usually through a break in the sandbar or alongside structures like piers and jetties.

 How to Spot a Rip Current

+Rip currents are often difficult to see, especially for visitors unfamiliar with Gulf conditions.
 Look for these warning signs in the water:

-• Debris, foam, or seaweed moving steadily offshore
+• Foam, debris, or seaweed flowing offshore

 • A noticeable break in the wave pattern